About the bill

 Length: 3 pages

-This bill was introduced on January 19, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 19, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying